Shires League Guidelines 2019-2020

 For each age group a last date for fixtures to count towards league position will be notified.

 Fixtures Secretaries should send a list of their fixtures to the League Secretary by 30th September.
 The fixtures should include the venue and the start time.
 The League Secretary will confirm all fixtures as soon as possible after 30th September and ask these to be checked by every county for errors or omissions.
-In the event that a county does not provide a venue or a start time for a home match, the home county will be held responsible for any subsequent failure of players etc to turn up at the correct venue or start time required.
+In the event that a county does not provide a correct venue or a start time for a home match, the home county will be held responsible for any subsequent failure of players etc to turn up at the correct venue or start time required.

 Any changes to fixture dates, venues or start times should be put in writing to the League Secretary as soon as possible.
 He will confirm the changes to both home and away team managers and edit the Shires League website appropriately.

 9. Counties are asked to make every effort to arrange 3 Home and 3 Away fixtures, and to balance travelling fairly when possible; e.g. not choosing to go Away to their 3 nearest neighbours.
 It is acknowledged that this is sometimes difficult to achieve, particularly for less central counties, and requires the flexibility and goodwill of all counties in assisting one another toward this aim.
 Some counties begin by swapping venues with counties played the previous year but this is not compulsory.
 Minimising travel for others by choosing venues near the relevant county border does help the opposition.